kurt-smith/address_book/README.md

 This project is a Ruby on Rails demo of interacting with a the Companies House API.
 The following features have been implemented:

-- Create an address book that can record two types of entities - people (first name, last name) and companies (get company name, company number).  the address book can relate people to companies.
-The address book can record addresses for people and companies.
+- Create an address book that can record two types of entities
+  - People (officers) (first name, last name)
+  - Companies (get company name, company number)
+  - The address book can relate people to companies
+  - The address book can record addresses for people and companies

 - Set up a simple search box that lets me search companies in the Companies House database (search by name is fine)